Kartaverse/Kartaverse-for-Houdini/docs/pbr/cops.md

 - $HIP/colmap/normal/sparse/0/images.txt
 - $HIP/colmap/normal/sparse/0/points3D.txt

-These colmap folders are then run through a typical volumetric video/4DGS training process.
+These colmap folders are then run through a volumetric video/4DGS training process.
 This would typically involve the use of photogrammetry and gaussian splatting tools like: COLMAP, Agisoft Metashape Pro, RealityScan, Postshot, and NVIDIA 3DGRUT.

 ## COPS PBR PreviewMaterial

 With this example .hip file, Beeble Switchlight processed PBR texture maps are loaded into a COPs nodegraph and connected to a previewmaterial node.
-This allows you to assess the PBR maps quickly and easily.
+This allows you to review the consistency and quality of the PBR maps quickly and easily.

-The basecolor and normal texture maps are treated as RGB imagery.
-The specular and roughness are loaded as mono greyscale imagery.
-The alpha mask is connected to the opacity channel.
+The Beeble generated basecolor and normal texture maps are treated as RGB imagery.
+The specular and roughness maps are loaded as mono greyscale imagery.
+The alpha mask is connected to the PreviewMaterial node's opacity channel.

 ![PreviewMaterial](Images/COPS_PBR_PreviewMaterial.png)

-The PreviewMaterial has a geo input connection that allows you to bring in reference geometry.
+The PreviewMaterial node has a geo input connection that allows you to bring in reference geometry.
 You can also choose from several primitive stand-in mesh procedurals.

-The results of the PreviewMaterial node are passed downstream in the node graph via geo and material output connections.
+The resulting output from the PreviewMaterial node can be passed downstream in the node graph via the geo and material output connections.